Drengot family

 The Drengots were a Norman family of mercenaries, one of the first to head to Southern Italy to fight in the service of the Lombards.
-They became the most prominent family after the Hautevilles.
+Alongside the Hautevilles, they became one of the most important Norman kin-groups on the mainland, above all through their domination of Aversa and Capua.
+Cadet branches of the family, especially those of Caiazzo and Carinola, remained politically important in the Terra di Lavoro well into the twelfth century.

 Origins

 The family came from Carreaux, near Avesnes-en-Bray, east of Rouen.

 From Quarrelis or Quadrellis, the Latin for Carreaux, the family gets its alternate name of "de Quarrel".

 The first members of the family known are five brothers.
 Four of these accompanied their one exiled brother, Osmond, who had murdered one of Duke Robert I of Normandy's hunting companions.

 Sources diverge as to just who among the brothers was leader on the trip to the south: